Albert Luthuli: Treason Trial

 After his second banning order expired in July 1956, he was arrested on 5 December and detained during the preliminary Treason Trial hearings in 1957.
 Luthuli was one of 156 leaders who were arrested on charges of high treason due to their opposition to apartheid and the Nationalist Party government.
 High treason carried the death penalty.
 One of the main charges against the African National Congress leaders were that they were involved in a communist conspiracy to overthrow the government.
-The charge of communist domination was familiar to opponents of apartheid, and Luthuli frequently brushed off the claim.
+Anti-apartheid activists were often accused of being communists, and Luthuli was accustomed to such accusations and frequently dismissed them.

-The period covered by the charges were from 1 October 1952 to 13 December 1956, including the Defiance Campaign, Sophiatown removals protest, and the Congress of the People.
-After the preparatory examination period started on 19 December 1956, all accused were released on bail.
-The pre-trial examination concluded in December 1957 and charges against 65 of the accused were dropped with Luthuli among the acquitted.
-In August 1958, the Treason Trial proper began with 91 of the remaining accused on trial.
+The charges brought against the accused covered the period from 1 October 1952 to 13 December 1956, which included events such as the Defiance Campaign, Sophiatown removals protest, and the Congress of the People.
+Following the preparatory examination period that began on 19 December 1956, all defendants were released on bail.
+The pre-trial examination concluded in December 1957, resulting in charges being dropped against 65 of the accused, including Luthuli who was acquitted.
+The trial for the remaining 91 accused individuals began in August 1958 as the Treason Trial commenced.
 By 1959, only thirty of the accused remained.
 The trial concluded on 29 March 1961 as all of the remaining defendants were found not guilty.

-Many of the lawyers who defended the accused were drawn by him and Z. K. Matthews being on trial.
-Their involvement helped in arousing the opinion of people around the world who sympathized with the accused.
-The impression that Luthuli made on the foreigners who came to observe the trial led his name to be suggested for the Nobel Peace Prize.
+Many of the lawyers who defended the accused were drawn by Luthuli and Z. K. Matthews being on trial.
+Their involvement contributed to raising global awareness and support for the accused.
+The impression that Luthuli made on the foreigners who came to observe the trial led him to be suggested for the Nobel Peace Prize.